andrewdcamp/Optimal-Grouping/README.md

 # Optimal-Grouping
-Assign members to same size groups, maximizing differences between members based on multiple attributes
+Assign members to same size groups, maximizing differences between members in each group based on multiple attributes